MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1007.md

 # Project Transaction Detail (report)

-The *Project Transaction Detail* report shows an overview of the posted project tasks such as resources and items.
+The **Project Transaction Detail** report shows an overview of posted project tasks, such as resources and items.

-It includes a detailed information about the total costs and total prices plus an information concerning line discounts, and so on.
+It includes a detailed information about the total costs and total prices, plus information concerning line discounts, and so on.

-The report shows data from the project ledger entries.
+The data the report shows comes from the project ledger entries.

 ## Use cases